 The USAID and its partners improve the supply of healthy foods from farm to fork.
 Unfortunately, Healthy foods tend to be marketed and sold to high- or middle-income populations for high profit margins.
 Private sector actors have sophisticated techniques to promote products based on customers’ perceptions, values, and emotions.
 However, there’s less of an incentive to apply these techniques to promote healthy foods among low-income populations for smaller profit margins.
 Unhealthy foods are often cheaper for the consumer and profit margins are larger.
 While public sector actors have incentives to generate demand for healthy foods, many feel that these settings do not require private sector techniques.
 As a result, they often fall back on using education techniques to simply tell people what is healthy or good for them.

-USAID Advancing Nutrition will develop a guide to help implementing partners combine private sector and social marketing techniques to generate demand for healthy diets.
-The guide will support nutrition program planners, managers and implementing teams whose activities aim to promote healthy diets, or specific nutrient-rich foods.
-This guide will help users—
+USAID Advancing Nutrition developed a guide to help implementing partners combine private sector and social marketing techniques to generate demand for healthy diets.
+The guide supports nutrition program planners, managers and implementing teams whose activities aim to promote healthy diets, or specific nutrient-rich foods.
+This guide helps users—

 - Identify and collect the most important information about their focus audience

 - Understand the power of and create brands for healthy diets

 - Develop compelling campaign strategies